disdi/nlnet-proposal/docs/2024-proposal/roadmap.md

 ## Project Objectives

 * First open source CAN-Bus IP with 1 Mb/s capabilities.
 * Use an open source PDK, skywater 130 nm, for the realization of CAN Controller.
-This would assess the reliability of openodk manufacturing process and evaluate different reliability mitigation techniques.
+This would assess the reliability of openpdk manufacturing process and evaluate different reliability mitigation techniques.
 * To illustrate the importance of open source hardware and synthesizable design techniques, motivating their adoption in circuit design.

 Below we provide the **2024 project roadmap**.